chemerisuk/better-ajaxify/README.md

     }

 For History API case It's useful to check for existance of the `X-Requested-With` header if website needs to support direct links, and return json only if a request has it.

-### Fastclick support
-Mobile browsers have 300ms delay between a physical tap and the firing of a **click** event.
-To get rid of it just add `touch-action: none` css property on appropriate elements.
-In this case **touchstart** will be used to send `ajaxify:fetch` event that doesn't have extra delay.

 ### Multiclick fix
 The library prevents user from clicking on the same element twice.
 All repeated actions will be skipped.